letoram/tui-bindings/lua/doc/lua-tui.md

 If you have been using the 'color\_id' method, when setting cell attributes, you can ignore this handler.
-If you use custom colors however, you will want to pick colors that match the
+If you use custom colors however, you will want to pick colors that match the primary, secondary, background colors.

-The possible values for index are provided in the global lookup table 'tui\_color' and are thus accessed like:
+The possible values for index are provided in the global lookup table 'colors' and are thus accessed like:

     attrtbl.fr, attrtbl.fg, attrtbl.fb = get_color(tui_color.label)
     attrtbl.br, attrtbl.bg, attrtbl.bb = get_color(tui_color.background)
     set_default_attr(attrtbl)

-The available semantic labels in the global tui\_color table are:
+The available semantic labels in the module-global tui\_color table are:

     text - expected color for generic 'text' background - expected color to match text background